HoTT/HoTT-2019/registration.md

 Registration fees are: $60 for the summer school, $90 for the conference, and
 $150 for both together.

+After August 1, registration fees will increase to $80 and $120 respectively.

 ##### Financial support

 We are no longer accepting applications for funding.